-10 bingeable TV shows featuring UW-Madison alumni
+10 bingeable TV shows featuring Madison alumni

 If you have Hulu, Amazon Prime, HBO or Netflix, watch to find a Badger in the closing credits.